Architecture

 Data flow

-Service Manager Relay- Client authenticates with Keycloak and gets a JWT
+- Client authenticates with Keycloak and obtains a certificate from the Identity Service

-- Client opens a WebSocket to the signaling server (JWT in handshake)
+- Client opens a WebSocket to the signaling server and completes challenge-response

 - On voice channel join, the server requests a room from the SFU